bigmlcom/bigmler/docs/index.rst

 read it from the standard input::

     cat data/iris.csv | bigmler --train

+or you can also read the test info from there

+    cat data/test_iris.csv | bigmler --train data/iris.csv --test

 BigMLer will try to use the locale of the model both to create a new source (if the ``--train`` flag is used) and to interpret test data.
 In case